 Specifies the maximum number of global symbols the library can contain initially.
 By default, the LIBRARY command sets a maximum of 512 global symbols for an object module library.
-(Macro, help, and text libraries do not have a global symbol directory; therefore, the maximum for these libraries defaults to 0.)
+(Macro, help, and text libraries do not have a global symbol directory; therefore, the maximum for these libraries defaults that the library is to maintain.
+The maximum number of library update records you can specify is 32,767.
+The default is 20.